 Adam is the winner of the Canadian Bar Association’s 2020 IP Law Student Essay Competition with his article titled “Reforming Canada’s Intellectual Property Laws: The Slow Path to Reconciliation.”

-Prior to law school, Adam obtained a degree in biology and biotechnology from the University of Saskatchewan, and went on to complete a Master of Science from the University of Calgary in the field of plant biotechnology in 2017.
+Prior to law school, Adam obtained a degree in biology and biotechnology from the University of Saskatchewan, and went on to complete a thesis-based Master of Science from the University of Calgary in the field of plant biotechnology, focusing on natural rubber biosynthesis, in 2017.